 “- Most of the subjects I paint have eyes.
 I love to start with simple charcoal strokes which ends up with three- dimensional shapes looking at me from the easel.
 The expression is extremely important.
 At that moment when the eyes are placed, I’ve got a new friend!»

 In the year 2014, she started with the theme “Folklore”, inspired by Norwegian folk costumes.
 These are time-consuming and detailed paintings.
 During this process “The Happy goats” appeared.
-The purpose with the goats is to elicit a smile.
+The purpose of the goats is to elicit a smile.
 Feedback tells that they do.